BerisDizdar/City_Weather_Comparison/README.md

 # City_Weather_Comparison

 ## To view the final project:
-1. Clone GitHub repository on local machine
+1. Clone GitHub repository to a local local machine.

 2. Open the 'City_Weather_Comparison.ipynb' file.

 ### Description of Notebook